tezougo/Transfer-Learning-Machine-Learning-Bootcamp/README.md

 ## Oscillations in val_accuracy

 - Implementation of ReduceLROnPlateau to adjust the learning rate.

 ## Overfitting in the Last Epochs

 - Use of Dropout (Dropout(0.5)) and EarlyStopping (patience=5).

 ## Difficulty in Individual Predictions

 - Function load_and_predict() to test the model on new images.

+# Technologies Used 🚀
+- TensorFlow/Keras: For building, training, and evaluating deep learning models.
+- Matplotlib: Visualization of training metrics like accuracy and loss.
+- NumPy: Efficient numerical computations, especially for handling arrays.
+- Pandas: Data manipulation and analysis (used in data preprocessing stages).
+- Google Colab: Cloud environment for running the notebook with GPU acceleration.
+- Google Drive: For hosting large model files that exceed GitHub's file size limits.

 # Contributions 🤝
 If you want to contribute, follow these steps: